Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetTransactionStatus.json
          :language: json

-.. function:: GetTransactionStatusInBlock(TransactionHash, BlockHash) -> ?TransactionStatus
+.. function:: GetTransactionStatusInBlock(transactionHash, blockHash) -> ?TransactionStatusInBlock

    Get the status of a given transaction in a given block.

-   :param TransactionHash: The transaction to query
+   :param transactionHash: The transaction to query.
-   :param BlockHash: The block to query in
+   :param blockHash: The given block.
-   :type TransactionHash: |grpc-transaction-hash|_
+   :type transactionHash: |grpc-transaction-hash|_
-   :type BlockHash: |grpc-block-hash|_
+   :type blockHash: |grpc-block-hash|_
-   :returns: The status of the transaction
+   :returns: The status of the transaction.
    :rtype: ``TransactionStatusInBlock`` (see JSON schema below)

    .. collapse:: View JSON schema